Oncolytics Biotech: Clinical Development

-REOLYSIN has completed clinical trials in a variety of cancer types.
-The company's clinical development plan is based on drug combinations that can potentially boost each response of REOLYSIN's mechanism of action, with three development pathways: 1) chemo combinations (direct cell lysis) 2) immunotherapy combinations (adaptive immune response) and; 3) combination with (immunomodulators) IMiDs / targeted therapy (innate immune response).
+Pelareorep has completed clinical trials in a variety of cancer types.
+The company's clinical development plan is based on drug combinations that can potentially boost each response of pelareorep's mechanism of action, with three development pathways: 1) chemo combinations (direct cell lysis) 2) immunotherapy combinations (adaptive immune response) and; 3) combination with (immunomodulators) IMiDs / targeted therapy (innate immune response).

-As part of REOLYSIN's registration pathway, Oncolytics, in partnership with CCTG, is conducting a phase 2 clinical trial in metastatic breast cancer patients receiving standard weekly paclitaxel therapy.
+As part of pelareorep's registration pathway, Oncolytics, in partnership with CCTG, is conducting a phase 2 clinical trial in metastatic breast cancer patients receiving standard weekly paclitaxel therapy.
 In March 2017, the company announced positive overall survival data from the open-label, randomized study where, in the intention-to-treat patient population, there was a statistically significant improvement in median overall survival from 10.4 months on the control arm to 17.4 months on the test arm.
-In May 2017, Oncolytics announced that the U.S. Food and Drug Administration (FDA) granted Fast Track designation for REOLYSIN for the treatment of metastatic breast cancer, and in September 2017, the company announced a successful End-of-Phase 2 meeting with the FDA.
+In May 2017, Oncolytics announced that the U.S. Food and Drug Administration (FDA) granted Fast Track designation for pelareorep for the treatment of metastatic breast cancer, and in September 2017, the company announced a successful End-of-Phase 2 meeting with the FDA.

-Oncolytics is conducting its first study of REOLYSIN in combination with a checkpoint inhibitors in an open-label phase 1b trial.
-The trial will assess the safety and dose-limiting toxicity of REOLYSIN in combination with pembrolizumab (KEYTRUDA) and chemotherapy in patients with advanced or metastatic pancreatic adenocarcinoma who have failed, or did not tolerate, first line treatment.
+Oncolytics is conducting its first study of pelareorep in combination with checkpoint inhibitors in an open-label phase 1b trial.
+The trial will assess the safety and dose-limiting toxicity of pelareorep in combination with pembrolizumab (KEYTRUDA) and chemotherapy in patients with advanced or metastatic pancreatic adenocarcinoma who have failed, or did not tolerate, first line treatment.

-On March 16, 2017, Oncolytics announced that cancer charity Myeloma UK launched MUK eleven, a phase 1b trial studying REOLYSIN in combination with Celgene Corporation's immunomodulatory drugs (IMiDs), Imnovid (pomalidomide) or Revlimid (lenalidomide), as a rescue treatment in relapsing myeloma patients.
+On March 16, 2017, Oncolytics announced that cancer charity Myeloma UK launched MUK eleven, a phase 1b trial studying pelareorep in combination with Celgene Corporation's immunomodulatory drugs (IMiDs), Imnovid (pomalidomide) or Revlimid (lenalidomide), as a rescue treatment in relapsing myeloma patients.
 The first patient was treated in September 2017.

-Oncolytics is conducting two phase 2 clinical trials studying REOLYSIN in pancreatic cancer: in collaboration with the University of Texas, Oncolytics is studying REOLYSIN in combination with gemcitabine (Gemzar) in patients with advanced pancreatic cancer, and in collaboration with the NCI, Oncolytics is studying REOLYSIN in combination with carboplatin and paclitaxel as a first line treatment of patients with recurrent or metastatic pancreatic cancer.
+Oncolytics is conducting two phase 2 clinical trials studying pelareorep in pancreatic cancer: in collaboration with the University of Texas, Oncolytics is studying pelareorep in combination with gemcitabine (Gemzar) in patients with advanced pancreatic cancer, and in collaboration with the NCI, Oncolytics is studying pelareorep in combination with carboplatin and paclitaxel as a first line treatment of patients with recurrent or metastatic pancreatic cancer.